-THE G4 GRI GUIDELINES
+THE GUIDELINES

-Sustainability Report, we have embarked on a journey of progressive compliance with the international standards set out by the Global Reporting Initiative (GRI).
+Starting with the 2016 edition of the SustainabilityReport, we have embarked on a journey of progressive compliance with the international standards set out by the Global Reporting Initiative (GRI).
 This innovation is an integral part of our commitment to sharing and transparency, because it provides us with objective support that helps us better relate to the whole community, which is the purpose of this report the G4 GRI guidelines help us to communicate the impact of our business activities from a social, environmental and economic point of view.
 We chose this standard because of our desire to equip ourselves with an internationally recognised tool that had the specific characteristics of comparability, accuracy, clarity, timeliness and reliability.